Sleep Apnea Bensalem, PA

 The best position to sleep in with sleep apnea is on your side.
 Doing so will help keep the airway open and reduce symptoms like snoring.
 Moreover, sleeping on our right side will also encourage blood flow.
 On the other hand, sleeping on your back is probably the worst position for individuals with sleep apnea.
 Sleeping this way can cause the tongue and soft tissues in your throat to collapse and block the airway.

 However, if you insist on sleeping on your back, elevate your head to at least a 60-degree angle.
-This will limit how much gravity pulls the tongue and other tissues into a position where they can block the airway. ep position or using a pillow to alleviate any strain on your neck and keep your airway open.
+This will limit how much gravity pulls the tongue and other tissues into a position where they can block the airway.
+You can use a pillow to alleviate any strain on your neck and keep your airway open.

 Call Our Dental Office Today

-If you have noticed sleep apnea symptoms in yourself or a loved one, don’t hesitate to get in touch with Perfect Smiles for an appointment at 215-770-1081.
+If you have noticed sleep apnea symptoms in yourself or a loved one, don’t hesitate to contact Perfect Smiles for an appointment at 215-770-1081.
 We also provide general dentistry services at our Bensalem, PA office.
 You may request a dental consultation with our dental team on our website.
-Please let our dental team know if you have any further questions about sleep apnea or have current symptoms.
+Please let our dental team know if you have any further questions about sleep apnea or if you have current symptoms.
 They will be happy to help you get the care you need.